 In this section we will discuss complex function spaces, i.e., spaces of functions $f: D \to \C$ with the domain $D$ some subset of $\R^d$ or $\C^d$, for some $d \geq 1$.
-Note that we will write $L^2(D)$ as short for $L^2(D,\C)$ contrary to what we did in Section \ref{ssec:measurable} where we used $L^2(B)$ as a short notation for $L^2(S,B)$.
+Note that we will write $L^2(D)$ as short for $L^2(D,\C)$ contrary to earlier, when we used $L^2(B)$ as a short notation for $L^2(\Omega,B)$.
 Other spaces of interest are the fractional Sobolev spaces $H^s(D)$ and the space of continuos functions $C(D)$.

 All these spaces have an intrinsic real structure, namely pointwise complex conjugation.
 They are all embedded in $\ms D'(D)$, the space of distributions, defined to be the topological dual to $\test$, the space of test functions.
 The action of a distribution $u \in \ms D'(D)$ on a test function $\phi \in \test$ is denoted by $u(\phi) = \brak{u, \phi}$.
 We assume knowledge of these spaces and their norms and/or topologies, including the Fourier transform.
 A recommended source is the first five chapters of \cite{grubb} for a thorough discussion.